msdavid/fiji/.Q/srs.md

 ### 3.2 Permissions and Role-Based Access Control (RBAC)
 *   **FR3.2.1 Role Definition:**
     *   A `roles` collection in Firestore will store role definitions, including `roleName` and a `privileges` map.
-    *   The `privileges` map will associate resources (e.g., "events", "users", "working_groups") with permitted actions (e.g., "create", "view", "edit", "delete", "assign", "revoke", "manage_assignments").
+    *   The `privileges` map will associate resources (e.g., "events", "users", "working_groups", "admin") with permitted actions (e.g., "create", "view", "edit", "delete", "assign", "revoke", "manage_assignments", "view_summary").
 *   **FR3.2.2 `sysadmin` Role:**
     *   A top-level `sysadmin` role will have unrestricted access to all system features and data.
 This role can manage other roles and assign privileges.
     *   The initial creation of the `sysadmin` role document in the Firestore `roles` collection is facilitated by the `backend/utils/initialize_firestore.py` script.
-This script ensures the `sysadmin` role is set up with its defined privileges.
+This script ensures the `sysadmin` role is set up with its defined privileges, including access to administrative summaries (e.g., `admin:view_summary`).
 *   **FR3.2.3 Custom Roles:**
     *   `sysadmin` can create, modify, and delete custom roles.
 *   **FR3.2.4 User Role Assignment:**
     *   Users will have an `assignedRoleIds` array in their Firestore document, linking to roles in the `roles` collection.
     *   A user can have multiple roles; their effective permissions are the union of all privileges from their assigned roles.
 *   **FR3.2.5 Privilege Enforcement:**
     *   The FastAPI backend will enforce RBAC for all API requests (see Section 8.2).
+Access to administrative endpoints like `/admin/summary` will require the `sysadmin` role or a specific privilege (e.g., `admin:view_summary`).

 ### 3.3 Event Management
 *   **FR3.3.1 Event Creation:**